umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-09-19-releasenotes.md

 ![USRegionRegistration](images/USRegionRegistration.gif)

-As excited we are about making Umbraco Cloud available in the US, we also have the ability to expand to **new regions**.
-If you have specific requests regarding the next region you want Umbraco Cloud to expand to, please let us know at product@umbraco.com.
+As excited as we are about making Umbraco Cloud available in the US, we also have the ability to expand to **new regions**.
+If you have specific requests regarding the next region you want Umbraco Cloud to expand to, let us know at product@umbraco.com.

 See the blog article [Umbraco Cloud expands with US regional hosting](https://umbraco.com/blog/umbraco-cloud-expands-with-us-regional-hosting/) for more information.